slashwhy/mcp_registry/README.md

 2. Under **Build and deployment**, select **Source** as `Deploy from a branch`.
 3. Select `main` as the branch and `/ (root)` as the folder.
 4. Click **Save**.
 5. Wait for the deployment to finish.
-The page URL will be displayed at the top.
-Append `/registry.json` to this URL to get your **Registry URL**.
+Use the base URL shown above.

 ### 2. Configure GitHub Copilot Policy